mercadopago/devsite-docs/guides/adobe-commerce/checkout-api.en.md

 ----[mlb]----
 # Checkout Transparente

-With Checkout Transparent, the entire checkout process will take place within the online store's environment, without the need for redirection to an external page.
+With Checkout Transparente, the entire checkout process will take place within the online store's environment, without the need for redirection to an external page.

-In addition to allowing greater control in the customization and integration process, Checkout Transparent offers a complete structure for payment processing with the main payment methods available in the market.
+In addition to allowing greater control in the customization and integration process, Checkout Transparente offers a complete structure for payment processing with the main payment methods available in the market.

-See below for the payment methods available to the store when integrating Checkout Transparent.
+See below for the payment methods available to the store when integrating Checkout Transparente.

 ------------